 It is a highly specialized procedure and needs Special Training and High Tec Equipment for good results.

 More than 15 million root canal procedures are performed every year.
 Using conventional methods, 4-6 percent of root canals fail, a relatively high rate for a dental procedure, causing patients to go through retreatment.
 In some cases, the tooth cannot be saved and time consuming and expensive restorations such as dental implants are required.
 However with the advancement of technology, the use of lasers in root canal treatment has proven to be advantageous with very impressive success rates.

 How is Laser Root Canal Done?

 The method of treatment is almost the same as with a conventional drill except that once a hole has been made in the crown; longer tips are placed on the laser head in order to allow the dentist to reach down into the roots to remove all of the pulp material.
 For this, parallel beam of intense light is used to clean out the root canals.
 Laser therapy "melts" away debris consisting of bacteria and infection, known as the "smear layer" of the root, and cleans the root more thoroughly than traditional treatments.
-On completion a temporary and then permanent crown are likewise prepared and placed.

 Advantages and Disadvantages of Laser Root Canal Treatment